Neosperience/backpack/README.md

 >
 ```

-You can access all these details as the properties of the `AutoIdentity` object, for example with `auto_identity.application_description`.
+You can access all these details as the properties of the `AutoIdentity` object, for example, with `auto_identity.application_description`.

 ## Timepiece ⌚

-Timepiece component includes classes that allow you to easily time profile your video processing pipeline.
+Timepiece component includes classes that allow you to quickly time profile the video processing pipeline.
 For detailed information, please check the API documentation.

 ### Ticker ⏲️

 `Ticker` allows you to calculate statistics of the time intervals between recurring events.
-You can use a ticker for example to get statistics about how much time your application spends to process frames.
+You can use a ticker, for example, to get statistics about how much time the application spends to process frames.

 Example usage:
 ```python